- Nodular acne is a severe form of inflammatory acne that is characterized by large, painful nodules that form deep within skin tissue

 How to Prevent Nodular Acne

-- Do not over-wash your face as this can only irritate your skin further
+- Avoid touching your face as this can transfer bacteria and oils to your skin

 When to See a Dermatologist